 061:13:13 Henize: Can you give an - give us an estimate of how many drips per second it is?

-[From his Earthbound perspective, Henize has not yet grasped that drips don't occur in zero-g, except where pressure is causing a jet to stream out.
-Instead, surface tension forms the escaping water into an ever-growing globe around the chlorination port.]061:13:20 Irwin: Yes, it's a - it's a pretty good flow right now.
+061:13:20 Irwin: Yeah, it's a - it's a pretty good flow right now.
 Drips per second, it's hard to measure; it's a whole ball of water right around that valve right now.

-061:13:37 Scott: What we need is a check valve that we can close or get to, to isolate that port, if we could get one.
+061:13:37 Scott: What we need is a check valve that we can close or get to, to isolate that port, if we can get one.

 061:14:05 Scott: Oh, this is a big run, Karl, and the cap is on tight, and it - you can almost feel something flowing beneath the cap.